 Voters who voted against Trump in 2016 are much more determined to vote now than they were four years ago.
 The 2018 midterms demonstrated a strong anti-Trump fervor.

 Whenever a president is running for re-election, it's a job evaluation of the incumbent.
 Biden's campaign should make the 2020 election a referendum on the president.
 Biden doesn't have to be Mr. Excitement to beat Trump.
 He doesn't need to introduce earth-shaking proposals or policy ideas.
-Biden merely needs to be plausible and passable alternative.
+Biden merely needs to be a plausible and passable alternative.

 Trump's erratic behavior has altered our perception of time.
 Trump time has been exhausting.
 It feels like we are chasing after a hyperactive child.
 Everyday seems start with what has he done now?
 His impeachment seems like it was years ago.
 He careens from one inane statement to another.